-The following Energy guidance note Produced in partnership with Paul Maile and Duncan Williams of Eversheds Sutherland provides comprehensive and up to date legal information covering:
+The following Energy guidance note Produced in partnership with Duncan Williams of Eversheds Sutherland and Paul Maile of Eversheds Sutherland provides comprehensive and up to date legal information covering:

 There is currently no formal definition of energy storage or energy storage facilities within planning legislation or policy.
 In an area which is populated by emerging technologies, the absence of clarity has led to questions as to how such facilities should be treated within the regulatory regime which governs the electricity network, which in turn has a knock on effect as to how such a facility should be consented under planning law.
 This Practice Note is predicated on this present position, however we would note that a consultation was issued by government on 14 January 2019 (deadline for responses 25 March 2019) proposing various changes to the England planning situation for energy storage: Consultation on proposals regarding the planning system for electricity storage.